muzmu/jonah/README.md

 ### Tools to be used:
 - Docker: A way to realize operating system virtualization, builds container images from Dockerfiles.
-- eBPF: run custom code in the Linux kernel. eBPF programs are event-driven and are run when the kernel or an application passes a certain hook point.
+- eBPF: Run custom code in the Linux kernel.
+DBPF programs are event-driven and are run when the kernel or an application passes a certain hook point.
-- oras: provides a way to attach attestation files to container images
+- oras: Tool to push and pull objects to and from an OCI Registry, provides a way to attach attestation files to container images
 ### Possible stretch tools:
 - Whaler: reverse engineers a Dockerfile from a container image, reveals files added with the ADD COPY commands and provides miscellaneous information such as user it runs as and environment variables
+- Connect each system action to its specific line in the Dockerfile
+- Detect irregularities in subsequent builds to detect tampering of the Dockerfile
+- Use Whaler to reverse engineer the Dockerfile and check any irregularities in it versus the attestation document
+- Use sigstore database to store and distribute tamper-free attestation records

 ### Global Architectural Structure Of the Project: